TyroneKong/Simple-Chat-App/README.md

 # Simple-Chat-App
-A simple chat app to allow to users to communicate
+A simple chat app to allow 2 users to communicate

 ## Table of contents